Inner Elbow Pain and Weakened Grip?

 - Climbing, rock climbing

-- Hammering, using screwdrivers
+- Hammering, tightening screws

 - Cooking (large pots, pans)

-- Lifting and carrying children
+- Lifting children

 Our Approach at Yonsei Shinmyung

-- Stage 1: Downshift (Circulation HD)
+- Phase 1: Downshift (Circulation HD)

 Golfer’s Elbow Self-Care

-- Ice application (2-3 times daily, 15 minutes)
+- Ice pack (2-3x daily, 15 min)

 - Lift objects with palms facing up

-- Distribute weight between both hands
+- Divide loads between both hands

 Eccentric Exercise (Recovery Phase)